ProzorroUKR/openprocurement.api/docs/source/standard/bid.rst

 :subcontractingDetails:
     string

-    When submitting proposals, participant can fill in the text field of any length about subcontractor.
+    While submitting bid proposal, participant can fill in the text field of any length about subcontractor.

 :participationUrl:
     url